MrBunsy/3DPrintedClocks/README.md

 Smaller pendulum periods (aprox < 1s) will probably need 4 wheels to find a valid train which isn't physically huge.

+30 hours is about the most you can achieve from a clock without a chainwheel (powered wheels are interchangable called chainwheels or powered wheels throughout, because the chain was the first implemented).
+For eight day clocks you will need one chainwheel.

 Using degreased and oiled bearings clocks can run reliably with ~40uW.
 With greased bearings you will need at least ~65uW.
 There is always a trade off to be had: heavier weights provide more power and in theory make the clock more reliable - except they also require more robust plates and can cause the plates to bend, making the clock less reliable.
 Newer designs use M4 machine screws through the whole length of the pillars which help with rigidity.

+A variety of different power sources are supported.
+All are weight driven (for now, I have plans for springs):
+ - ChainWheel: The very first implemented, works for lightweight chains only.
+Deprecated - use ChainWheel2 instead, it's better and has no drawbacks.
+ - ChainWheel2: A much better chainwheel, with a suitably strong chain it can easily support many kilos.
+ - CordWheel
+   - With key: a key can be used to wind the weight back up.
+This results in a more narrow wheel (closer together and thus stronger plates) but requires access for the key.
+See clocks like wall clock 12.
+   - Without key: two cords, one with the weight and the other to pull to wind the weight back up.
+Only been used on 30hour clocks (see wall clock 07).
+ - RopeWheel: Multiple attempts to use a rope (tried hemp as it had most friction) with a counterweight and friction.
+It _does_ work but requires too much counterweight for me to explore the idea further.
+See wall clock 11.

 Finally `genGears` creates the Arbor objects which represent the physical gears that will be printed (note that these will be wrapped up in ArborsForPlates later, which provides dimensions not yet known at this stage).
 Reducing the thickness of the gears reduces friction, so we can run with a lighter weight, but also reduces their strength.
 Therefore I usually have thick gears for the chain wheel and reduce the thickness towards the escapement.
 ```python